TommySpecs/LychParlour-photography/README.md

 ## ***User Experience Design (UXD)***

 Websites are designed to be accessible for all.
-LychParlour Photography has been looked at and designed in a way to be accesssible.
+LychParlour Photography has been designed in a way to be accesssible.

-This is from layout decisions colour schemes, chosen fonts and adding details for screen readers to assits even the visually impaired to enjoy this site.
+Layout decisions, colour scheme, fonts and details are suitable for screen readers to assist people with visual impairments, allowing them to enjoy this site.

 ### *Colour Scheme*

 ![generated color palette used in the webpage](docs/color-palette/cooler-color-palette.webp)

 The colour scheme chosen for this site is made up of three simple colours.
-This was to keep consistency through out the site but the colours were also chosen for specific reasons.
+This was to keep consistency throughout the site but the colours were also chosen for specific reasons.

-The dark grey was used for the header and footer to create a border abound the site, aiming to draw the visitors eyes more central.
+The dark grey was used for the header and footer to create a border abound the site, aiming to draw the visitors eyes more toward the centre.

-White was used as the text font colour as it pops against darker shades making the text easy to read and also poijnts out to the visitor that there is information for them to read.
+White was used as the text font colour as it pops against darker shades making the text easy to read, and also points out useful and interesting information to the visitor.

-The shade of green was chosen as it is a very earth tne colour, to match with the ethos of the photographer.
-It is used to surround the text in the site so if a visitor sees the green they will also know there is text for them to read.
+The shade of green was chosen as an earth tone to match the ethos of the photographer.
+It is used to surround the text in the site so if a visitor sees the green they will also know there is text to read.

 ### *Typography*